rust-lang/book/second-edition/src/ch10-03-lifetime-syntax.md

 }
 ```

-In this example, we've specified a lifetime parameter `'a` for the parameter
+In this example, we’ve specified a lifetime parameter `'a` for the parameter
 `x` and the return type, but not for the parameter `y`, since the lifetime of
 `y` does not have any relationship with the lifetime of `x` or the return value.